147th Regiment (United States): World War II

-The regiment's next assignment would prove to be their most difficult; in the spring of 1945, the Ohioans fought in the Battle of Iwo Jima.
+The regiment's next assignment proved to be their most difficult; in the spring of 1945, the Ohioans fought in the Battle of Iwo Jima.
 In the early days of the Marine landings, the 147th was ordered to climb from landing craft with grappling hooks to scale a high ridge about 3/4 mile from Mount Suribachi.
 The mission was to fire on the enemy opposing the Marine landings on the beaches below.
 They were soon pinned down by heavy Japanese fire, and engaged in non-stop fighting for 3 months.
-Once the island was declared secure, the regiment was ostensibly there to act as a garrison force, but they soon found themselves locked in a bitter struggle against thousands of stalwart defenders engaging in a last-ditch guerilla campaign to harass the Americans.
+Once the island was declared secure, the regiment was supposed to act as a garrison force, but they soon found themselves locked in a bitter struggle against thousands of stalwart defenders engaging in a last-ditch guerilla campaign to harass the Americans.
 Using well-supplied caves and tunnel systems, the Japanese resisted American advances.
 For three months, the 147th methodically scoured the island, using flamethrowers, grenades, and satchel charges to ferret out the enemy.
 1,602 Japanese were officially credited as killed, and 867 captured, with potentially thousands more sealed up in caves using explosives.
 Some sources credit the regiment with killing at least 6,000 Japanese soldiers in those anonymous and merciless small unit actions.
 In return, the 147th suffered fifteen men killed in action and 144 wounded.
-On 30 June 1945, the 1st Battalion boarded the USS Rockwall and was transported to the island of Tinian, where it would earn the distinction of providing security for the Fat Man and Little Boy atomic bombs.
-The 147th would go on to fight in the bloody Battle of Okinawa, once again in charge of rooting out stubborn Japanese defenders who remained even after the island was declared secure.
+On 30 June 1945, the 1st Battalion boarded the USS Rockwall and was transported to the island of Tinian, where it earned the distinction of providing security for the Fat Man and Little Boy atomic bombs.
+The 147th went on to fight in the bloody Battle of Okinawa, once again in charge of rooting out stubborn Japanese defenders who remained even after the island was declared secure.
 When the war ended on 2 September 1945, the 147th Infantry was sent home piecemeal, and the last men to return home arrived in March 1946.

-During World War II, the 147th Infantry Regiment fought in the infamous battles of Guadalcanal, Saipan, Tinian, Iwo Jima, and Okinawa.
-These battles are often associated with the US Marines, but no US unit other than the 147th fought in all of these battles.
-Aside from the combat on the battlefield, the 147th was also victim of little press, fighting alongside Marines and the Navy, whose units commanded better public relations exposure.
+During World War II, the 147th Infantry Regiment fought in the battles of Guadalcanal, Saipan, Tinian, Iwo Jima, and Okinawa.
+These battles are often associated with the US Marines, but no Army unit other than the 147th fought in all of these battles.
+Aside from the combat on the battlefield, the 147th was also victim of little press coverage, fighting alongside Marines and the Navy, whose units commanded better public relations exposure.